-'''

-This is a test parset.
-Comments are made by starting a line with a hash symbol

-The aterms option lists all the corrections that are made.
-For demonstration,

-this parset makes all possible corrections:

-aterms = [ tec, dldm, diagonal, beam, paf ]

-A tec correction has parameters 'images' and 'window' : See the WSClean help for a description of the image format used. '''
+''' This is a test parset.
+Comments are made by starting a line with a hash symbol The aterms option lists all the corrections that are made.
+For demonstration, this parset makes all possible corrections: The fourierfit, klfit aterms are new since 3.2 aterms = [ tec, dldm, diagonal, fourierfit, klfit, beam, paf ] A tec correction has parameters 'images' and 'window' : '''